-Jennifer K. Uleman is Associate Professor of Philosophy and Coordinator of the Philosophy Board of Study at Purchase College.
+Jennifer K. Uleman is Associate Professor of Philosophy at Purchase College.
 She received her B.A. from Swarthmore College and her Ph.D. from the University of Pennsylvania.
 She teaches courses in the history of modern philosophy, with emphases on German Idealism and moral and political thought; in contemporary aesthetics, with emphases on epistemological and moral questions; and, most recently, courses on method, including a course on the logic of the Trivium and a new course, to be taught in Spring 2015, on Objectivity.
 Her Introduction to Kant's Moral Philosophy (Cambridge University Press) was selected as a Choice Outstanding Academic Title of 2010.
 She has articles on Kant's social and political thought in Philosophy and Phenomenological Research and the Zeitschrift für philosophische Forschung, and reviews, comments, and conference proceedings on Kant, art, and politics in other venues.
 (See 'Publications' for more.)
 She has received grants from the National Endowment for the Humanities (NEH) and the Deutscher Akademischer Austauschdienst (DAAD), and a SUNY Chancellor's Award for Excellence in Teaching.
 She has taught at Purchase since 2004.